Pneumonia-Detection-using-EdgeML/pneumonia-detection-edgeml-other-libs/README.md

 • [Himax WE-1 Dev Board](https://www.sparkfun.com/products/17256) (in case you don't have access to bandwidth)

-> **Note:** We highly suggest to use the [OpenMV Cam H7 Plus](https://openmv.io/collections/products/products/openmv-cam-h7-plus) as because it has more product funcationalities and also enables us to take Colour images rather than just Grayscale on Himax WE-1 board which is great for taking images of X-Rays.
+> **Note:** We highly suggest to use the [OpenMV Cam H7 Plus](https://openmv.io/collections/products/products/openmv-cam-h7-plus) as because it has more product funcationalities and also enables us to take Colour images rather than just Grayscale on Himax WE-1 board, also the OpenMV Cam H7 Plus will not be able to do anomaly detection at the same time.
+So its a win-win!
 ## Software Required
 • [Edge Impulse Studio](https://studio.edgeimpulse.com)